Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 Their massive size and powerful jaws filled with rows of razor-sharp teeth make them formidable predators.

-Their teeth are not just large but also serrated, which helps them to easily tear through the flesh of their prey.
+Their teeth are large and serrated, which helps them easily tear through the flesh of their prey.

 These animals with big teeth can grow up to 20 feet long and weigh over 5,000 pounds, making them one of the largest predatory fish in the world.